manalbendali/Shop-Manager/README.md

 **Postman:** Postman is used for API testing and development, allowing for easy interaction with the backend endpoints.

+## Features
+**Add Article:** Users can add new articles to the shop.

+**Edit Article:** Existing articles can be edited and updated.

+**List Articles with Pagination:** The application provides a paginated list of articles, allowing users to navigate through them easily.

+**Search Articles:** Users can search for articles using specific keywords or phrases.

+**Delete Article:** Unwanted articles can be deleted from the shop.

 ## Disclaimer
 **Important:** This project is not intended for production use.
 It is solely created for educational purposes to enhance knowledge and skills in web development.